javizqh/Debug-Interface-Kobuki/README.md

 # Debug-Interface-Kobuki
-Debug interface for the kobuki robot using ros2 humble huskell
+Debug interface for the kobuki robot using ros2 humble huskell.
+It uses the two available leds in all possible combinations and the speaker.

+## How to debug
+Using this debugging interface will allow you to use one of the following states avilables in this manual.

 ## How to install
 Add in your package with the same folder structure as the example.